Eyoel-gebre/whisper_latency_test/README.md

 2.

+conda activate whisper_latency

+3.

 pip install -r requirements.txt

-3.

-python latency.py
+4.

+run one of the latency measuring scripts with "python ..."